cstan11/cstan11.github.io/aboutme.md

 ---
 layout: page
 title: About Me
-subtitle: Story of my life
+subtitle: Professional Background
 ---

 Born in Malaysia, completed my tertiary education in Australia.
 A professional with 10 years’ experience in project management, product development, and service delivery.
-I have consulted in various industries, including gaming/wagering, energy utilities, and transaction banking.
-Speaks Mandarin, English and Bahasa Melayu.
+Consulted in various industries, including gaming/wagering, energy utilities, and transaction banking.

 ### Education and Qualifications
 - Master of Business Administration (Melbourne Business School - University of Melbourne, 2015)